sudochaos22/Forensic-CV-Manager/README.md

 - User-entered line breaks are preserved in summaries and narrative descriptions.
 - Date-bearing records are ordered newest to oldest in generated CV sections and record lists; manual sort order is used only to break ties.
 - Date formatting is compatible with Windows Python.

 ## Version 1.4 updates

-- Date fields accept common formats such as `3/5/2026`, `03-05-2026`, `2026-03-05`, `March 5, 2026`, `March 2026`, and `2026`.
-- Accepted dates are normalized internally for reliable chronological sorting.
-- Employment end dates also accept `Present`, `Current`, `Ongoing`, or `Now`.
-- Generated CVs now default to a portable `Resume` folder beside the application executable.
-The folder is created automatically.

-## Version 1.4 updates